taikonauten/grunt-regress/README.md

 # grunt-regress

-> CSS regression Testing Plugin based on PhantomJS 2
+> visual regression testing for grunt - based on PhantomJS 2

 ## Getting Started
 This plugin requires Grunt `~0.4.5`